 By Denise French, MAFF, CDFA, CVA, CRPC

 When you are facing divorce, it’s important to know all the components that make up your marital estate, especially if the assets include some form of executive compensation.
 If your spouse works for a large firm as an executive or at the management level, you may have some form of executive compensation in your estate.
 Many smaller firms also offer their top-level employees different forms of executive compensation plans.
 You can hire a specialist such as a Master Analyst in Financial Forensics (MAFF®) or a Certified Divorce Financial Analyst (CDFA®) to search for these types of plans.
+This executive compensation and divorce assistance may be able to make your results more desirable.

 Once you realize you have some type of executive compensation plan, you then determine the value of the plan and the characterization of the plan (marital or separate property).
 The following is a brief overview of the most common executive compensation plans.